-6. Essay: The Institute for Conflict Management Admissions Committee wants to know (1) what interest you in Conflict Management, (2) what are you personal and professional goals, and (3) what are your expectations of the program.
+6. Essay: The Institute for Conflict Management Admissions Committee wants to know (1) what interests you in Conflict Management, (2) what are your personal and professional goals, and (3) what are your expectations of the program.

 7. Resume: Along with other documentation, the Institute for Conflict Management asks that each applicant submit a resume of academic and personal achievements.

 8. On-Campus Interview: After all application documents are received and academic requirements are met, the program director and academic committee will ask you to come on campus for an interview.

 One University Park Drive

 To check your application status please contact Sherrie Guenther at 615.966.7140 or firstname.lastname@example.org .

 REGISTRATION NOTICE: After admission has been confirmed, graduate students are required to submit additional documentation to begin registering for courses.
 To view and download these forms please click here.